pdepaz/thesis_gans/README.md

 This is a repository for my final year project "A review on Generative Adversarial Networks for unsupervised Machine Learning"  to finish Degree of Telecommunications Technology Engineering in Universidad Carlos III de Madrid.

-This thesis is presented in June 2019.
+This thesis was presented in June 2019.

 Author: Pablo Javier de Paz Carbajo (https://www.linkedin.com/in/pablodepaz/)